code-with-amitk/Code-examples/System-Design/Concepts/Containers/Kubernets/Helm-Chart/README.md

   - present inside templates/yaml files.
 How many replicas to run etc
 - `[CHART]` Downloads the Helm chart package from a remote or local repository, unpacks it.
 - Generates a set of Kubernetes objects and deploys them to the target cluster.
+- **Application Binary is not provided in helm install:** Helm chart describes the application you want to deploy.
 ```c
 # helm install --dry-run --debug ./mychart --generate-name  --set service.internalPort=8089